beerik94/Biotech/README.md

 =============

 ## Brief
-The Biotech mod is a Minecraft mod focused on brining advanced agriculture systems and contraptions into the game.
-The mod focuses on the automation of agriculture such as farms, cattles and everything related to food.
+The Biotech mod is a Minecraft mod focused on bringing advanced agriculture systems and contraptions into the game.
+The mod focuses on the automation of agriculture, and food production.
 In addition, the mod will also provide genetic manipulations in higher tiers.
 Runs off Universal Electricity.

 ## Authors